GRAD 9110 Professional Career Foundations

 More details

-GRAD 9110 Professional Career Foundations (1 cr. mini-course) will be held in person weekly for the first sessions of each semester.
+GRAD 9110 Professional Career Foundations (1 cr. mini-course) is held in person weekly for the first 7-week sessions.
 Due to the interactive nature of the class and each session building on the previous one, please enroll only if you can make all 7 sessions.

 Testimonials

-Tips as you reflect on your future career, from PhD students in GRAD 9110 Professional Career Foundations practicum last fall:
+Tips as you reflect on your future career, from PhD students in GRAD 9110 Professional Career Foundations practicum:

 • “I learned that there is always room and time for improving/learning new skills and gaining new experiences.
 It is never too late and you can always focus on different paths and achieve goals of all different kinds.
 With hard work and determination, you can achieve it.
 Always try your best and put your best foot forward!”